Codegen’s GraphSitter library provides powerful APIs for systematically manipulating function call sites throughout your codebase.

 You can add, remove, or modify arguments at a call site:

-# Add a new argument
+# Add new argument with value 42

 Converting to Named Arguments